Prior Disclosure to CBP (19 USC 1592): Reduce Penalties Dramatically

 How to Make a Valid Prior Disclosure

 A prior disclosure is a formal notice, typically submitted in writing to the appropriate CBP port.
-To be valid under the regulations, the disclosure must include specific information:
+To be valid under the regulations, the disclosure must include specific information.

-• Provide corrected information — The true and accurate information that should have been provided in the original entry documents, to the best of the disclosing party’s knowledge.
+4. Provide corrected information The true and accurate information that should have been provided in the original entry documents, to the best of the disclosing party’s knowledge.
 If some information is not available at the time of disclosure, the disclosing party must commit to providing it within 30 days.

 If the amount of duty loss is known, the importer should also tender payment of the lost duties, taxes, and fees to CBP.
 However, the issues involved in calculating duty loss can be complex, and when properly handled, a prior disclosure can be validly made without immediate payment if the full amount is not yet determined.

-It is worth noting that making a prior disclosure does not necessarily require admitting that a violation occurred.
+Making a prior disclosure does not necessarily require admitting that a violation occurred.
 The disclosure can present the facts and circumstances while preserving the importer’s position on contested legal questions.
 This is an area where experienced legal counsel is essential.

 Penalty Reductions Under Prior Disclosure